prototype99/chimos-install/README.md

 2. create a swap partition roughly equal to your ram
 3. create a btrfs root partition
 4. make sure that in the var direcctory dev is your device prefix, boot is your boot partition number and root is your root partition number
-5. run ./mount.sh
-6. find a suitable stage 3 (set of base files) at https://www.funtoo.org/Subarches
+5. find a suitable stage 3 (set of base files) at https://www.funtoo.org/Subarches and save the download url to the url file in the aforementioned folder
-7. run ./init.sh
+6. run sudo ./install.sh